burninc0de/socialsox/README.md

 **Core Posting**
 - 📝 Post to one or all platforms simultaneously
-- 🖼️ Single image uploads with drag-and-drop
+- 🖼️ Multiple image uploads (up to 4) with drag-and-drop
+- 🔄 Drag to reorder images before posting
 - 📊 Real-time character counter per platform

 **Management & History**